 Check the Oil in a Briggs & Stratton Engine

 Want to get the most out of your Briggs & Stratton lawn mower engine?
 Practice regular engine maintenance to ensure a long engine lifespan.
 One component of good small engine maintenance is checking the engine oil level prior to each start.
 New small engines don’t often come with oil added.
-Be sure to add oil—available in Briggs & Stratton’s online store—before firing up your Briggs & Stratton-powered product for the first time.
+Be sure to add oil—available in Briggs & Stratton’s parts store—before firing up your lawn mower for the first time.

 To begin, make sure your lawn mower, pressure washer, snow blower, or other outdoor power equipment is on a level surface.

 - Locate the dipstick cap, usually in yellow or black and embossed with an oil indicator.